 Consider yourself a sun-worshipper?
 Don’t miss out on Fort Lauderdale.
 Dubbed the yachting capital of the world, this South Florida city shines with 300 sunny days a year on average.
 The fantastic weather allows for year-round outdoor activities.
 You’ll enjoy spending the day boating, hiking, or hanging out on pristine beaches.

 Fort Lauderdale teems with luxury hotels and features a phenomenal art scene.
 Beach bums will want to while away their day lazing on one of Fort Lauderdale’s best beaches, including Fort Lauderdale Beach itself.
-Or spend your time enjoying its shopping and dining scene along glamorous Las Olas Boulevard, one of the top Fort Lauderdale tourist attractions.

 For watersports enthusiasts, Fort Lauderdale is a superb Miami day trip.
 Jet skiers, paddleboarders, scuba divers, and snorkelers will love taking to its Florida Atlantic Coast beaches and inviting waters.
 Known as the Venice of America, Fort Lauderdale also sprawls with 300 miles of boat canals.
 On average, an impressive 50,000 yachts are parked along its glitzy waterways.